Ekmansoft/gedcom-viewer-using-topola/README.md

 ## Usage

+### Loading Data

+**Option 1: GEDCOM File**
+1. Click on the "GEDCOM File" tab
-1. **Upload a GEDCOM file** - Drag and drop or click to browse for a .ged file
+2. Drag and drop or click to browse for a .ged file
    - Demo files are included in the project root for testing

+**Option 2: Geni.com** (requires configuration)
+1. Click on the "Geni.com" tab
+2. Click "Connect with Geni" to authenticate
+3. Choose load options (ancestors, descendants, generations)
+4. Click "Load Family Tree"

+### Viewing Data

-2. **Browse profiles** - Search and filter through the profile list
+1. **Browse profiles** - Search and filter through the profile list
-3. **Select a profile** - Click on any profile to view their family tree
+2. **Select a profile** - Click on any profile to view their family tree
-4. **Choose chart type** - Switch between different visualization modes:
+3. **Choose chart type** - Switch between different visualization modes:
    - ⏳ Hourglass - Ancestors above, descendants below
    - ⬆️ Ancestors - Full ancestor tree
    - ⬇️ Descendants - All descendants